 Gentlemen, we’ve got to protect our phony baloney jobs! ~ Governor William J Lepetomane, Blazing Saddles

 Help me, help you… send Greg Walden home!

 Everyone in District 2 is aware of the cruel hoax that’s been perpetrated on them via Greg Walden’s representation or lack thereof in Washington DC.
 He’s used his position to become nothing more than a shill for his sponsors & proxy vote .
 Closing in on 20 years of elected service at the federal level and no apparent legacy for the people of Oregon although he’d tell you differently.
 He’s hated by his constituents and people throughout the state.
-Take a look at the responses to his prolific Twitter page to see the reality of his relationship with his voters.
+Take a look at the responses to his prolific Twitter page with its thousands of fake followers to see the reality of his relationship with his constituents.